 How much will solar panel battery storage cost?

-It will depend on the amount of energy storage that you require, but When calculating the cost of solar panels, you’ll have to consider whether you want to include a solar battery.
+When calculating the cost of solar panels, you’ll have to consider whether you want to include a solar battery.
 The cost will depend on the energy storage that you require, but adding a battery to your system can increase the cost by around £1,000 to £5,000.
 Most of the additional cost will come from the solar battery itself, but some come from needing an improved inverter.
+You see, solar panel systems under 3.6kW (around 10-12 panel systems) will typically have a solar panel inverter cost ranging from £500 - £1500, with the inverters on the more expensive side of the spectrum being what you need if you have a battery.
+Systems larger than this can require a somewhat more expensive inverter, but your Guru will be happy to discuss this in greater detail.

 What does an inverter do?